McNoblesse/EEV_AI/README.md

 -   **RAG Pipeline:** Implements a Retrieval-Augmented Generation (RAG) pipeline using Pinecone's vector store to provide contextually relevant answers from a knowledge base.
 -   **Persistent Memory:** Maintains conversation history for each user session using a SQLite database.
 -   **Secure API:** The API endpoint is protected by API key authentication.
--   **Streamlit Frontend:** A simple and intuitive web interface for testing and interacting with the chatbot.
+-   **Gradio Frontend:** A simple and intuitive web interface for testing and interacting with the chatbot.

 ## Project Structure